ezracr/vote-role-assignment/README.md

 ## Setup
 - On Windows some commands need an adjustment, e.g. `build:start` needs to be modified to `npm run build & npm run start:prod`.
 - In `config.ts` you need to specify guild (server) id and which role ids can use the commands, everything else is customized in `local.env`.
-- Docker image can be public, as environmental variables are not stored in images.
-- To fetch new images automatically on the server, you can install tools like `containrrr/watchtower`.
 - Necessary bot permissions (a url can be generated in OAuth2 -> URL Generator): Scopes: `bot`, Bot permissions: `Send messages`.

 ### DB